Location: Winther Hall 6035

-Students choose an emphasis in clinical mental health counseling, higher education, or school counseling:
+Students choose an emphasis in clinical mental health counseling or school counseling:

 In each emphasis, students develop knowledge and skills in both the science and the art of counseling.
 The curriculum encompasses three types of learning: academic, experiential, and personal development.
 Experiential learning includes clinical classes, a one-semester supervised practicum in the Winther Counseling Lab on campus, and a two-semester supervised internship in the field.